Prevention of Complications in Women with Diabetes Undergoing Surgery

 Diabetes mellitus (DM) is a common and increasingly prevalent chronic medical condition with an incidence of one in 11 persons worldwide.
 Approximately half of these cases are undiagnosed.

 Routine screening for diabetes is not recommended at time of preoperative evaluation.
-However, it is appropriate to test women who meet American Diabetes Association (ADA) or USPSTF screening criteria and who have not been recently tested.
+However, it is appropriate to test women who meet American Diabetes Association (ADA) or U.S. Preventative Screening Task Force (USPSTF) screening criteria and who have not been recently tested.
 If DM is diagnosed preoperatively, the patient should be evaluated for the presence of diabetes-related complications.

 Glycemic control is critical, and is covered in a separate Pearl (see Glycemic Control in Women with Diabetes Undergoing Surgery).